 This post is in partnership with Explore Cuisine.
-Recipe is my own
+This Edamame Spaghetti recipe is my own

 My husband and I are month 2 into a low carb/low calorie diet.
 The two things I miss most is steak and pasta.
 The good thing about changing eating habits is that we are doing it together.
 I have never been so successful on a healthy change prior to having my husband jump on board.
 We hold each other accountable and at night discuss what we ate during the day, almost in competition form to who kept closest to the new regimen.
 Then we allow ourselves a cheat night once a week and look forward to our reward.